jimorc/trilliumshowfx/README.md

 # trilliumshowfx
-`trilliumshowfx` is a program that takes a CSV file containing image file and owner names downloaded from my photography club website, and builds title images and an Excel spreadsheet (XLS) file for input into flexishow to display the slideshow.
+`trilliumshowfx` is a program that takes a CSV file containing image file and owner names downloaded from EntryWizard plugin on my photography club's website, and builds title images and an Excel spreadsheet
+(XLS) file for input into flexishow to display the slideshow.
 These slideshows are used to display images for competitions, non-competition events which we call Theme Nights, and in special interest groups.